 - 1. Placing our employees' lives in jeopardy due to hazardous or unsafe conditions in the workplace - 2.
 Exposing employees to temporary or permanent injury due to hazardous or unsafe conditions in the workplace and/or occupational diseases due to unhealthy conditions - 3.
 Establishing labor relations (employees) with salaries and benefits below the standards of the law - 4.
 Establishing business relationships with third parties (suppliers and/or service providers) close to the locations where we operate that do not offer their community workers compensation that covers a living wage - 5.
 Engaging in pressure or intimidation against people who hold positions contrary to those of the company - 6.
 Depleting the quality of the ecosystems (soil, water, and air) on which the health and well-being of communities near our operations depend - 7.
 Infringing on personal freedom, limiting opportunities for development and/or discriminating for any reason - 8.
 Engaging in or allowing physical disciplinary abuse, harsh treatment, sexual or verbal harassment or any other form of intimidation - 9.
 Establishing business relations with other parties that violate guarantees and obligations regarding employment conditions - 10.
-Operating without the prior, free, and informed consent of indigenous peoples and/or denying them access to land - 11.
-Limiting access to education or opposing the values, customs, cultural traditions, and other aspects of human development in the communities where we operate - 12.
-Allowing working conditions where people are forced to work against their will (modern slavery) and/or where human trafficking is present - 13.
-Permitting child labor in our value chain
+Operating without the prior, free, and informed consent of indigenous peoples and/or denying them access to land

+12. Allowing working conditions where people are forced to work against their will (modern slavery) and/or where human trafficking is present communities where we operate